I was brought up playing sport from a young age and played professional football until the age of 19.

 Utilising best evidence is at the forefront of my clinical practice with the tissue stress model of assessment and treatment guiding my work.
 Ultimately finding mechanism of injuries whilst utilising principals of physics and mechanics.

-I now work full time at First Podiatry in Golders Green North London, Spine Surgery London at 30 Devonshire Street and Progress Centre for Health and Performance in Cambridge.
+I now work full time at First Podiatry in Golders Green North London and Progress Centre for Health and Performance in Cambridge.